 Smart insole that detects workplace falls to be trialled in maritime sector

-SINGAPORE – A smart insole jointly developed by the National University of Singapore (NUS) and local start-up FlexoSense is set to go on trial in the Republic’s maritime industry early in 2023 to tackle the issue of slips, trips and falls in the workplace.
+SINGAPORE – A smart insole jointly developed by the National University of Singapore (NUS) and local start-up FlexoSense is set to go on trial in the Republic’s maritime industry in the first half of 2023 to tackle the issue of slips, trips and falls in the workplace.

-The proof-of-concept tests are sponsored by the Maritime and Port Authority of Singapore (MPA) under its Maritime Innovation and Technology (Mint)-Start-up Grant, which is worth up to $50,000.
+The proof-of-concept tests are sponsored by the Maritime and Port Authority of Singapore (MPA) under its Mint-Startup Grant, which is worth up to $50,000.

-Based on technology developed by Professor Lim Chwee Teck from the university’s Institute for Health Innovation and Technology and FlexoSense, the shoe inserts can identify slips, trips and falls (STFs) using pressure sensors and inertial measurement unit (IMU) sensors.
+Based on technology developed by Professor Lim Chwee Teck from NUS’ Institute for Health Innovation and Technology and researchers from FlexoSense, the shoe inserts can identify slips, trips and falls (STFs) using pressure sensors and inertial measurement unit (IMU) sensors.

-The pressure and IMU sensors continuously collect data on a person’s balance and motion respectively, and streams this via Bluetooth to a smartphone.
+The pressure sensors and IMU sensors continuously collect data on a person’s balance and motion, respectively, and streams this via Bluetooth to a smartphone.
 The information is then uploaded to the cloud via an Internet connection, where it is analysed by a machine-learning algorithm.

-When an STF occurs, one’s speed, orientation and weight distribution in the feet will change.
+When a fall occurs, one’s speed, orientation and weight distribution in the feet will change.
 The algorithm can recognise these changes in real time to track their occurrence.

 Should it detect one, an alert stating the location of the accident will be sent to a centralised dashboard for the employer, as well as to the employee’s smartphone.
 In future, such incidents will be registered on a “heat map” of the workplace, which helps to identify high-risk spots and enable companies to, say, clear hazardous debris or level uneven surfaces.